 Aaron McAlexander, The Last One to Leave Mayberry

 (Stonebridge Press, 2011), 219 pages, a few b&w photos.

-McAlexander’s family is from Mayberry even though he grew up in Meadows of Dan, which is located about five miles north of Mayberry.
+McAlexander’s family is from Mayberry even though he grew up in Meadows of Dan, which is located three miles north of Mayberry.
 In this book, he along with others from his family tell of their ancestor’s moving to this hardscrabble mountain terrain.

 Today, there’s not much in Mayberry.
 There’s the church and there’s the store.
 Even in the good old days, there wasn’t much to Mayberry.
 The store also had a Post Office, but that closed in the 30s.
 There was a tannery and a number of diaries along with a school.
 Although the community is sparse, it created many good memories that McAlexander mines to create this collection of short stories.

 If you read this book, you’ll learn about trout fishing, the first telephone in the community, and the depression (that Mayberry seemed to experience long before the rest of the country).
 There are stories about men going off to World War 2 and a training flight over the mountains that crashed in the dark hours of morning in 1945.
 You’ll learn about a “suck-egg dog” (beside being a nasty term for one’s enemies).
 You’ll learn of the influence of the Blue Ridge Parkway, which divided farms, and about a blacksmith who became a Presbyterian preacher, who occupied the pulpit I currently attempt to fill.
 You’ll learn of mysteries that still remain mysterious.
 You’ll read about people who make a break for the West, only to come back home.
 McAlexander himself headed off as a physics professor, but upon retirement maintains a cottage in the community in which so many of his relatives reside (many of whom are below ground).
 This is a delightful book with good stories.